-You can customise the terminals to match the needs of your final application.
+You can customize the terminals to match the needs of your final application.

 Solar panels are connected to sets of batteries to store the power generated from the sunlight.
 You will have to use a battery cable to connect the solar panels to the battery banks for transferring the power.

-If you are driving an RV, you may also require battery cables to connect extra batteries to various electrical peripherals like lights, TV and other gadgets.
+If you drive an RV, you may also require battery cables to connect extra batteries to various electrical peripherals like lights, TV, and other gadgets.

-Braided ground cables come in use when you are mostly dealing with restoration projects.
-You can order flat braided cables that perfectly match the stock cables in your vintage car including the terminals.
+Braided ground cables come into use when you are mostly dealing with restoration projects.
+You can order flat braided cables that perfectly match the stock cables in your vintage car, including the terminals.

-Booster cables, also known as jumper cables are necessary when you need to jump start another vehicle.
+The booster cables, also known as jumper cables, are necessary when you need to jump-start another vehicle.

 Booster cables can have either universal clamps or parrot clamps.
 Universal clamps are suitable for connecting to side post terminals in restricted spaces.

-Parrot clamps come handy when you are connecting to top post terminals.
+Parrot clamps come in handy when you are connecting to top post terminals.

 In the last chapter of our post, we will discover the implications of positive and negative battery cables.

 You will need a positive and negative battery cable to power your car’s electrical systems.
-The positive cable is red and connects to the positive terminal of the battery and the car’s motor and electrical system.
+The positive cable is red and connects to the battery’s positive terminal and the car’s motor and electrical system.

 You can purchase a pre-terminated positive battery cable or use a crimper to terminate your connectors.
-If you are buying pre-terminated cables, ensure that the terminators match those of your vehicle’s electrical systems, battery and starter motor.
+If you are buying pre-terminated cables, ensure that the terminators match your vehicle’s electrical systems, battery, and starter motor.